Cloud Translation Blog

-It’s important to understand that retaining the formatting of a scanned PDF is very difficult in comparison to retaining the formatting of the original digital PDF (the one that ended up getting printed).
+It’s important to understand that retaining the formatting of a scanned PDF is very difficult in comparison to retaining the formatting of an original digital PDF (the one that ended up getting printed).

-Another benefit of using Pairaphrase for scanned PDF translation is that Pairaphrase outputs the translated text in Microsoft Word so that subscribers have an editable file to work with.
+Another benefit of using Pairaphrase for scanned PDF translation is that Pairaphrase outputs the translated text in a Microsoft Word document so that users have an editable file to work with.